I-4-1-54.Evidentiary Documents (Exhibits)

 Section 205(g) of the Social Security Act provides that when an individual files a civil action for review of a final Social Security Administration decision, “…the Commissioner of Social Security shall file a certified copy of the transcript of the record including the evidence upon which the findings and decision complained of are based.”

 In most circumstances, the administrative law judge (ALJ) or the Appeals Council (AC) will identify any evidence upon which a finding and decision are based as an “Exhibit.”
 However, the AC may receive documents that it cannot consider in relation to the ALJ decision because the additional evidence is not new, material, or related to the period on or before the date of the ALJ decision.
-For information about additional evidence, see the Hearings, Appeals and Litigation Law manual (HALLEX) I-3-3-6.
-In that circumstance:
+For information about additional evidence, see the Hearings, Appeals and Litigation Law (HALLEX) manual I-3-3-6.
+In those circumstances:

 A. Reviewing and Marking Exhibits

 When the AC designates newly received documents as exhibits, the AC attaches an exhibit list to the AC denial letter.
 Exhibited documents become a part of any administrative record prepared by CCPRB staff.